-Additionally, there are some health benefits of full fat dairy butter that you will not receive if you are eating a plant-based butter.
+Additionally, there are some health benefits of full-fat dairy butter that you will not receive if you are eating plant-based butter.

-For example, C15:0 (also called pentadecanoic acid) is a natural odd-chain saturated fatty acid found primarily in whole milk and full fat butter, and a growing body of scientific evidence supports that it is actually nutritious and beneficial to our cellular health.*† So beneficial, in fact, that it may just be the first essential fatty acid to have been discovered in more than 90 years.
+For example, C15:0 (also called pentadecanoic acid) is a natural odd-chain saturated fatty acid found primarily in whole milk and full-fat butter, and a growing body of scientific evidence supports that it is actually nutritious and beneficial to our cellular health.*† So beneficial, in fact, that it is now widely accepted as the first essential fatty acid to have been discovered in more than 90 years.
 The first essential fatty acids, the omegas, have long reigned as the best fatty acid supplement to support heart health, but now, science is challenging that belief.

 Nutritional Content of Vegan Butter

 Cholesterol.
 Cholesterol is a different story.
-A tablespoon of regular butter contains approximately 30 mg of cholesterol whereas vegan butter does not contain any cholesterol.
+A tablespoon of regular butter contains approximately 30 mg of cholesterol, whereas vegan butter does not contain any cholesterol.
 Cholesterol is only found in animal products and animal byproducts, so you won’t find it in any vegan butter option.
 The exclusion of cholesterol from the ingredient list, however, does not give plant-based butter brands an immediate seat at the heart health table.
 Healthy cholesterol levels are supported by many factors, not just the inclusion of one cholesterol-free product.

 Fat.
 While the fat content across different brands and types of vegan butters can vary slightly, most vegan butters will contain around the same amount of total fat as regular butter.
 This is usually between 10 to 12 grams per tablespoon.
 The difference in terms of fat content is the source of the fat.

-- Vegan butters also contain amounts of polyunsaturated fats commonly known as omega-6 fatty acids.
+Vegan butters also contain amounts of polyunsaturated fats commonly known as omega-6 fatty acids.
 While these fatty acids are essential, meaning our bodies need them and cannot make them on their own, getting too much omega-6 in your diet has been associated with undesirable health conditions.
 Most Americans get plenty of omega-6 in their diets, so it isn’t necessary to supplement or actively seek ways to get more unless your healthcare provider has instructed you to do so.

 As previously mentioned, one of the downsides of food created especially for vegans is the potential risk of it being highly processed.
 The problem with overly processed foods is that they can lose much of their nutritious profile During processing.
 This is the difference between items that are considered whole foods and items that have been processed.

-Additionally, it is pretty common for vegan butters in particular to include artificial colors, flavors, and a myriad of preservatives.
-In addition to being ingredients that you just don’t want to see in your food, highly processed ingredients typically don’t add health benefits for your body.
+Additionally, it is pretty common for vegan butters, in particular, to include artificial colors, flavors, and a myriad of preservatives.
+In addition to being ingredients that you just don’t want to see in your food, highly processed ingredients typically don’t add health benefits to your body.

 We’ve already discussed that vegan butter: